21 January 2023

 Compare this image of colliding galaxies (the Stephan Quintet as recently observed by the JWST) in a nearby region of the Universe:

-to the state of the Universe 13.8 billion years ago (as revealed by the Planck satellite) :
+with the state of the Universe 13.8 billion years ago (as revealed by the Planck satellite) :